TahirAnny/iframe/README.md

-# Ionic 7 Angular Firebase Authentication Project
+# Ionic 7 Firebase Authentication

 This project is an authentication system built using **Ionic 7**, **Angular**, and **Firebase**.
 It includes user registration, login, password reset, and user authentication using Firebase Authentication.